 - A canning party is great for beginners.
 If you have friends who want to learn how to can, or you want to expand your skills in canning, learning side by side with someone more experienced is very helpful.

 - A canning party can cut the amount of work you have to do.
-Doing 10 bushels of peaches by yourself can be daunting, but divide that work up by 10 women, and the work is done lickety split!
+Doing 10 bushels of peaches by yourself can be daunting, but divide that work up by 10 women, and the work is done lickety-split!

 Steps to Take To Host A Canning Party:

+Decide on the items to be preserved.
 Make a list of ingredients that need to be brought.
 Who will bring the sugar, or pickling salt?
 Will everyone be responsible for bringing the same amount of tomatoes, or will some bring tomatoes and others pay for their share?

 Determine the location.
 Who’s got the biggest kitchen?
 Are they willing to share their kitchen for the day?
 Can you rent out a kitchen if need be?
-Our local park pavillion has a full kitchen that they allow people to rent for parties and such.
+Our local park pavilion has a full kitchen that they allow people to rent for parties and such.

-Gather equipment.
 You will want to make sure you are canning food safely, and using proper canning equipment.
 Jars, lids, bands, canners and pot holders will need to be available.
 Consider also:

 - stock pots for cooking food